Entropic crystallization of Brownian squares through pathways governed by orientational dynamics: Materials and methods

 \subsection{Simulations}

 Square particles with rounded corners were realized using the equation $\left| x \right|^{p} + \left| y \right|^{p} = (L/2)^{p} $, where $p$ and $L$ denote the corner rounding and side length, respectively.
 We used $p = 4.84$ and $L = 2.50$-length units (\SI{1} {\micro \meter}) to match the shape of the particles used in the experiments.
-The excluded volume interaction among the Brownian squares was implemented by ensuring that no particles overlapped with each other.
-The static boundary particles provide a bounding box, preserving the area fractions ($\Phi$) and lattice angles ($\alpha$) corresponding to the RB and HX.
-At every time step, the mobile particles were allowed to have random positional and orientational displacements from a normal distribution, obeying their corresponding diffusion coefficients.
+The self-assemblies of 36 such particles were simulated, where the inner 16 particles were allowed to move while the remaining 20 boundary particles remained static, preserving the area fractions ($\Phi$) and lattice angles ($\alpha$) corresponding to the RB and HX phases.
+At every time step ($dt$ = \SI{2.5E-3}{s}), the mobile particles were subjected to random positional and orientational displacements following zero-mean normal distributions with a standard deviation $\sqrt{2 D_{\text{t,r}} dt}$, where $D_{\text{t,r}}$ represents the corresponding diffusion coefficient.
 In addition, the orientational fluctuations of the mobile particles were restricted within a predefined range set by the corresponding $\Delta\theta_{\text{R}}$ (Fig. \ref{fig:Dynamics} (E, F)).
-The updated configuration after each time step is accepted if there is no overlap among the particles and the range of orientational fluctuations of each particle does not exceed the set value, $\Delta\theta_{\text{R}}$ (Fig. S5).
+The updated configuration after each time step was accepted only if there was no overlap among the neighboring particles and the range of orientational fluctuations of each particle did not exceed the set value, $\Delta\theta_{\text{R}}$ (Fig. S5).
 Square particles with the same length but enhanced corner rounding as per $p = 4.50$ were used to simulate the equilibration of an initial disordered RB configuration with a wider $\Delta\theta_{\text{R}}$ corresponding to HX-C (Fig. \ref{fig:WiderRange}).
-The systems were considered to reach equilibrium after $\approx 7 \times 10^5$ steps ($\equiv$ 1750 s in real time) on average when the positional distributions of the particles no longer evolved with time, \textit{i.e.}, with additional simulation steps.
+The systems were considered to reach equilibrium after $\approx 7 \times 10^5$ steps ($\equiv$ \SI{1750}{s} in real time) on average when the positional distributions of the particles became Gaussians, as observed in the experiments, and no longer evolved with time, \textit{i.e.}, with additional simulation steps.

 The final equilibrium configurations are defined by the time-averaged particle positions from the last 4500 steps ($\equiv$ 11.25 s in real time) and are shown as schematics rendered in Blender.
 Particles in the intermediate structural configurations are identified as crystalline if their local $m$-fold bond orientational ($\psi_m$) and positional ($\zeta_m$) order parameters, calculated from their positions averaged over 4500 frames, satisfy a set threshold criterion.
 The order parameter criteria for RB and HX are defined as $\left| \psi_4\right| \geq$ 0.67, $\operatorname{Re}(\zeta_4) \geq$ 0.87, and $\left| \psi_6\right| \geq$ 0.92, $\operatorname{Re}(\zeta_6) \geq$ 0.89.